Isheka123/countdownTimer/README.md

-# CodePen Clone with React and Material-UI
+# Countdown Timer with React

-This is a simplified CodePen clone built using React.
+This is a simplified Countdown Timer built using React.

 ## Getting Started